“We have been a paying customer for DreamHost since April 2017.

 You can use these aforementioned shared hosting options for your WordPress site, but you can also use DreamPress.

-DreamPress uses a cloud server rather than a shared server and is more optimized for WordPress: however, it has limits on the amount of visitors you can take in per month, greater limits on SSD storage, and is more expensive.
+DreamPress uses a cloud server rather than a shared server and is more optimized for WordPress: however, it has limits on the number of visitors you can take in per month, greater limits on SSD storage, and is more expensive.

 Nonetheless, it’s certainly an option depending on how seriously you want to take your WordPress site.